eabase/picocom/README.md

-For a description how picocom works, its command line options, and usage examples, see the manual page included in the source distribution as "picocom.1", and also html-ized as "picocom.1.html".
+For a description how picocom works, its command line options, and usage examples, see the manual page included in the source distribution either as markdown ("picocom.1.md"), or after compiling docs as a manpage ("picocom.1").

 People who have contributed to picocom, by offering feature implementations, bug-fixes, corrections, and suggestions are listed in